Social selling is one of the biggest buzzwords of the past few years.

 That’s why my own organization has worked hard to develop some social selling strategies that lead to genuine business.
 And not just any business, but consistent sales business of the “rinse, wash and repeat” variety.

-And so I want to share with you some of those absolute best social selling strategies that we’ve used to generate real sales leads from social media.
+And so I want to share with you some of those absolute best social selling strategies that my sales team has used to generate real sales leads from social media.

 In this video, I’m going to show you Social Selling 101: How to Generate Real Sales Leads with Social Media.
 Check it out: